Wilf Lunn

-Wilfred Makepeace Lunn (born 1942 in Rastrick, West Yorkshire, England) is an English inventor, prop maker and TV presenter.
-He is best known for his regular appearances on the 1960s and 1970s UK children's television show Vision On.
+Wilfred Makepeace Lunn (20 March 1942 – 13 December 2023) was a British inventor, prop maker and television presenter.
+He is best known for his regular appearances on the 1960s and 1970s children's television show Vision On.

 Early life and career

-Lunn was born in Rastrick, West Yorkshire, England to deaf parents.
-His upbringing was to later allow him to teach lip-reading as well as religious education at Odsal House School for the Deaf in Bradford.
+Wilfred Makepeace Lunn was born in Rastrick, West Riding of Yorkshire, England on 20 March 1942 to deaf parents.
+He later taught lip-reading and religious education at Odsal House School for the Deaf in Odsal, Bradford.
 In the first part of this self-made interview video series "My Best Cellar", available through his website, Lunn claims he was "brought up in a cellar by deaf mutes".

-The parents of actor James Mason lived on the same street as Lunn who met Mason when he was visiting them.
-Mason introduced Lunn to agent Blanche Marvin.
-Lunn had already written a television play entitled Benny Rolly which, unusually for the time, was without dialogue and Marvin thought it would be of interest to the deaf.
-She arranged an interview with Patrick Dowling the producer of BBC's Vision On and Lunn took along some of his models to demonstrate.
-Dowling was unable to employ Lunn but suggested an exhibition of his cycles.
-On the opening night of the exhibition, which had been arranged by Marvin, TV presenter Joan Bakewell visited and invited Lunn to appear on Late Night Line-Up that night.
+The parents of actor James Mason lived nearby, leading to Lunn meeting Mason, who effected an introduction to the theatrical agent Blanche Marvin.
+An unsuccessful interview for Vision On was followed by an appearance on Joan Bakewell's Late Night Line-Up that night.
 This was Lunn's first television appearance.

-Lunn was later invited to appear on the children's TV show Magpie on which he spoke on a variety of subjects including bottles and the history of the domestic smoothing iron.
-Meanwhile Dowling approached Lunn with a request to make a 'door-bell machine'.
-Lunn constructed the device and appeared with it on Vision On.
-Lunn would go to appear on the programme for many years, with Tony Hart and Sylvester McCoy, demonstrating his latest inventions.
+He subsequently appeared on the children's TV show Magpie, and on Vision On.
 He later appeared in several other series, including Jigsaw and Eureka.

-Lunn is a prolific constructor of novelty bicycles and an inventor of strange devices, amongst which was a collection formerly to be found in the Inventions Bar, Newcastle upon Tyne.
-Lunn has also appeared as an after-dinner speaker for many functions including the Edinburgh School of Architecture Winter School, and the Society of Industrial Artists Golden Jubilee.
-He has also been a member of the panel of judges for the World Disco Championship.
+Lunn built novelty bicycles and had a separate career as an inventor.
 When asked, in an interview with the b3ta website, "In the event of the end of the world, what would be the last thing you'd do before death?"
 Lunn answered: "I'm constantly being told at the end I would turn to God.
 I always point out it was your God that made me an atheist.
 I have been teetotal for fifteen years, so I would turn to drink."

+Lunn died on 13 December 2023, at the age of 81.